box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/connect-box-functions.md

 ## Fetch a Box group ID from a group name

-The last Box function we need has two main purposes.
+The next Box function we need has two main purposes.

 * Return the Box group ID of an existing group.
 * If a group doesn't exist, create the Box group and return the ID.